Agentic Harness for Real-World Compilers: Related Work

 \section{Related Work}

 \smalltitle{Compiler testing} Recent research has increasingly leveraged LLMs to enhance compiler validation and verification.
 Some works integrate LLMs into the fuzzing process to generate random input programs~\cite{fuzz4all,whitefox,legofuzz,llm4vv} and mutation operators~\cite{metamut}, targeting crash bugs and miscompilation bugs.
 Other works focus on detecting performance issues such as missed-optimizations~\cite{missedsizeopt,missedpeepholeopt}.
-These works demonstrate significant potential, and \ourplatform offers an opportunity to address the bugs they uncover.
+These works demonstrate significant potential, and \ourplatform offers an opportunity to address the bugs that they uncover automatically through frontier models and our agents.

 \smalltitle{Compiler optimization} Integrating traditional ML techniques and LLMs into the compilation pipeline also shows promise for improving both code size and performance.
 These works usually target specific compiler components, such as inlining~\cite{mlgo,llmcompiler}, register allocation~\cite{rl4real,llmcompiler}, loop optimization~\cite{llmvec}, pass scheduling~\cite{phraseorderjikes}, auto-tuning~\cite{autotunesurvey}, and super optimization~\cite{supercode,llmrlcodeperf}.
 In this context, CompilerGym provides a toolkit for applying reinforcement learning to compiler optimization tasks~\cite{compilergym}.
+Unlike ours, their focus is on improving the optimizations themselves rather than addressing reported bugs within them.

 \smalltitle{Other systems tasks} Beyond compilers, LLMs have been applied to other systems tasks.
 For instance, certain studies focus on Linux kernel crash diagnosis and repair, offering benchmarks and environments to evaluate LLM-based agents~\cite{kgym,crashfixer,rgym}.
 Additionally, research has explored LLMs' ability to synthesize efficient GPU kernels~\cite{kernelbench}.